ptaylon/java-generics/README.md

 ## Wildcards
 - **Description:** Use wildcards (`? extends` and `? super`) to allow generic methods to handle parameters of varying types.
 Wildcards manage covariance and contravariance, enabling methods to work with collections of unknown types.
+- ? extends (Covariance): Read-only operations, ensuring elements are at least a certain type.
+? super (Contravariance): Write operations, allowing addition of a specific type and its
 - **Example:**
   ```java
   public void processAnimals(List<? extends Animal> animals) {